nyu-cds/python-mpi/_episodes/05-collectives.md

   - Scatter data from one member to all members of a group
 - Collective computation (reductions)
   - One member of the group collects data from the other members and performs an operation (min, max, add, multiply, etc.) on that data.
+- Collective Input/Output
+  - Each member of the group reads or writes a section of a file.

 Collective communication routines must involve all processes within the scope of a communicator.